Pratikshinde55/CloudOps-Terraform-Ansible-LB/README.md

        ]
     }

-## 20. Destroy & Information about Author:
+## 20. Destroy & Information about Author:[This save file on local machine when terraform destroy cmd use]

 **when = destroy:** This specifies that the command should only run when the resource is destroyed.